bhavanichandra/bhavanichandra-website/src/content/projects/ge/form-builder-application.md

 ## Contributions

 - Contributed the development of the Form Builder tool which enabling customers to design and customize forms from the UI.
 - Implemented enhancements to the Desktop client, incorporating features and functionalities as per customer requirements.
-- Upgraded the backend Spring Boot application to leverage the latest Spring Boot 3 and JDK 17.
-- Ensured comprehensive unit test coverage exceeding 90% and documented all changes for product documentation.

 ## Key Achievements